jsfuentes/Code-Cheatsheet/JS/Node/packages/Mongoose.md

 })
 ```

 - ObjectId: reference to unique db instance.
-Use populate() method to get info
+Use `populate()` method to get info
 - Mixed: An arbitrary schema type.
 - []: Can perform JavaScript array operations on these models
-- Can also have isntance methods, static methods, and speciality queries
+- Can also have instance methods, static methods, and speciality queries
-#### Virtual
+##### Virtual

+Fields that dont exist in db

 ```js
 AuthorSchema
 .virtual('url')